vigetlabs/sxsw-learn-react/lessons/index.md

 4. [Events and State](4-events-and-state.html)
 5. [Pascal Triangle (Bonus)](5-pascal-bonus.html)

-Each lesson starts from the same basic project template, which [you can download here](./starter-kit.zip).
+Each lesson starts from the same basic project template, [downloadable here [⇲]](./starter-kit.zip).

 If that isn't your thing, or you just want to know what it looks like: